-G3.
+H3.
 Care during a disaster

-If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from our plan.
+If the governor of California, the U.S. Secretary of Health and Human Services, or the president of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from our plan.

-Visit our website for information on how to get care you need during a declared disaster: medicare.lacare.org/.
+Visit our website for information on how to get care you need during a declared disaster: medicare.lacare.org.